reinoud/demotyper/README.md

 # HackerTyper for Python

-hkrtpr is intended to provide [HackerTyper][hackertyper]-style productivity for any machine with a working python and curses implementation.
+This is an improved version of hkrtpr, intended to 'demo' typing in a terminal window

 Invoke with a source file to control what gets typed to the screen.

-  ./hackertyper.py /path/to/src/file.py
+  ./hackertyper.py /path/to/src/file

 ## advanced usage